 - Wildfires and prescribed burns: Forest fires, agricultural burning, grassland and park fires

-- Non-local sources (background and secondary formation): Pollution forming from the breakdown or combination of other pollutants, and the transport of emissions from natural sources such as forests, volcanoes and dust storms
+- Non-local sources – background and secondary formation: Pollution formed from the breakdown or combination of other pollutants, and the transport of emissions from natural sources such as forests, volcanoes, and dust storms

-MNrisks provides information about air quality averaged for census block groups in Minnesota.
+MNRISKS provides information about air quality averaged for census block groups in Minnesota.
 A block group is an area of land where about 600 to 3,000 people live.
-The US Census Bureau uses these land areas for counting populations.
-MNrisks can give a good idea of air quality at this scale or greater (e.g. comparing counties), but is less reliable for estimating air quality at more local scales.
+The U.S. Census Bureau uses census block groups to count the population.

-Modeling results help regulators prioritize emission reduction activities, air monitoring locations, and other efforts to improve air quality.
+MNRISKS helps regulators prioritize emission reduction activities, air monitoring locations, and other efforts to improve air quality.
 These may include focusing on specific pollutants or geographic areas, double-checking estimates of air emissions provided by permittees, and identifying disproportionate impacts to specific populations.
-MNrisks modeling results cannot predict actual health outcomes.
-The quality of the results and uncertainties in the tool will vary by location as well by pollutant.
-In many cases more localized assessments, including monitoring and modeling, are needed to better characterize risk at the local level.

-The technical support document below describes how MNrisks was developed.
-It includes the data, references, and assumptions used to estimate air emissions, model media concentrations, and quantify potential human health risks.
+The first version of MNRISKS was released in 1999.
+Refer to the posted technical support document for background on how MNRISKS was developed.
+It includes the data, references, and assumptions used to estimate air emissions, model concentrations, and quantify potential human health risks.